 What is a Roll Forming Machine?

-Complex profiles in large quantities benefit highly from roll forming methods, and it pays to outsource to experienced industry professionals.
+Large quantities benefit highly from roll forming methods, and it pays to outsource to experienced industry professionals.

 What is Cold Roll Forming?

 The cold roll forming process is similar to the standard roll forming process except it is conducted at room temperature or sometimes slightly above room temperature.
 It is the most common way to approach fabrication with roll forming, and it requires more passes through the machine.